cbrown5/cbrown5.github.io/_posts/2025-02-07-setting-up-vscode-r-cline.md

 Search for 'rpath'.
 Check that it has the correct path to R on your computer.
 You can find the path by opening a terminal and typing `which R` (on mac) or in a  windows terminal `where R`.

 While you have the extension settings open search for 'httgp' and make sure  `Plot: Use Httpgd` is enabled.

-If you want to use radian terminal instead of the default R terminal, you can change the setting in the R extension settings as well.
-Look for the Rterm setting and change it to radian.
-More [instructions here](https://github.com/randy3k/radian?tab=readme-ov-file).
-Radian terminal has more features than the basic terminal, like multi-line editing and autocomplete.

 ## Install Cline